kevinrodbe/library/content/03-content-negotiation.md

 end
 ```

 One last thing we need to do is add a template for the `apocalypse` format.
-The template name needs to include the mime type on its extension, so for the index action we'll name it *app/views/zombies/index.apocalypse.jbuilder* and we'll use jbuilder to produce a JSON response:
+The template name needs to include the mime type as part of its extension, so for the index action we'll name it *app/views/zombies/index.apocalypse.jbuilder* and we'll use jbuilder to produce a JSON response:

 ```ruby
 # app/views/zombies/index.apocalypse.jbuilder